 #Frequently Asked Questions

-#What is mds_stores on Mac?
+What is mds_stores on Mac?

-#Is it safe to force-quit mds_stores in Activity Monitor?
+Is it safe to force-quit mds_stores in Activity Monitor?

-#How long should mds_stores indexing take?
+How long should mds_stores indexing take?

-On a typical Mac with a 500 GB drive that is about half full, initial indexing takes 30 minutes to 2 hours.
+On a typical Mac with a 500 GB SSD that’s about half full, initial indexing takes 30 minutes to 2 hours.
 After a major macOS update, expect up to 3 hours.
 If it runs longer without finishing, the index is probably stuck and you should run Fix 2 to force a rebuild.
+Older MacBooks with mechanical drives can take 4 or 5 hours; Apple silicon Macs with NVMe storage finish much faster.

-#Can I exclude my external hard drive from Spotlight indexing?
+Can I exclude my external hard drive from Spotlight indexing?

-#Does mds_stores slow down my Mac?
+Does mds_stores slow down my Mac?

-#Will disabling Spotlight break any apps?
+Will disabling Spotlight break any apps?

-#Why did mds_stores start spiking after a macOS update?
+Why did mds_stores start spiking after a macOS update?